How to Improve Donor Retention

 A critical approach to building loyalty among donors is using multiple channels, including direct mail, email, and paid social media.
 Messages specifically targeted at new, lapsed, and sustainer donors encourage commitment to the end goal and provide meaningful calls to action for more engagement and giving.

-A coordinated direct mail, display advertising, and email series can boost your renewal program due to a higher response rate and an increase in the average gift amount.
+A coordinated direct mail, display advertising, and email series can boost your renewal program by increasing the response rate and the average gift amount.

 Tie your mission and what you’re doing with their donations locally.
 Consider how often you thank supporters and remind them of their charitable impact across all channels.
 It makes a big difference in helping people become sustaining donors because they feel much more tied to what that monthly gift will do.